vbonvin/POUET/docs/source/tutorial/basic_loadandsort.rst

     All-sky view

-.. warning:: The presence of the moon masks the stars on the all-sky view, thus mimicking the presence of clouds and triggering false cloud detection.

 The visibility view is a RA/DEC plot that indicates which region of the sky can be observed according to two criterias: the angle to the Moon, and the airmass.
 You can change the values at the top of the view and then click ``Draw`` to display a new region.
 The color of the visible region corresponds to the angle to the Moon, indicated in the right colorbar.

 .. figure:: plots/POUET_visibility.png